Shoulder Pain Treatment and Physiotherapy

 Heat therapy is often used to relax muscles and enhance blood flow, while cold therapy can help reduce inflammation and numb the area, providing temporary pain relief.
 These methods can be complementary approaches in a broader rehabilitation programme.

-The Benefits of Shoulder Physiotherapy
+The Benefits of Shoulder Pain Physiotherapy Treatment

 Shoulder pain can be more than just an inconvenience—it can disrupt your daily routine, limit your mobility, and impact your quality of life.
 With physiotherapy, you can regain strength, restore movement, and prevent further injury.